|This is an unofficial version.

 (c) the location where the fish was caught.

-26 No person shall falsify or unlawfully alter, destroy, erase, or obliterate, any declaration, order or directive of the corporation, inspection certificate or other document made or issued under this Act or the regulations or any mark placed on any container under this Act or the regulations.
+No person shall falsify or unlawfully alter, destroy, erase, or obliterate, any declaration, order or directive, inspection certificate or other document made or issued under this Act or the regulations or any mark placed on any container under this Act or the regulations.

 (a) in the place where the offence was actually committed; or